manolotis/WOMD-examples/README.md

-You will need to download some files within a folder "data" to run these examples
+You will need to download some files within a folder "data" to run these examples.
+I used the first two files of the training tfExamples (dataset version 1.0, but it should work the same with 1.1)